-529 Plans
+529 Plans - SECURE Act Updates

 These qualified tuition programs, offered as prepaid tuition plans or college savings plans, are valuable tools to help finance your children's education.
 Prepaid tuition programs allow you to lock in today's tuition rates at participating private and public colleges and universities.
 College savings plans, on the other hand, offer a range of investment options, typically a variety of mutual funds, which can be used to pay for tuition and other qualified education expenses at many colleges and universities nationwide.
-In 2019, up to \$10,000 per year can be used for qualified K-12 education expenses.
-Taxpayers can also rollover amounts from 529 plans into ABLE accounts for joint filers) in 2019; however, you are unable to make tax-free gifts on behalf of the same beneficiary for the next five years.
+In 2020, up to \$10,000 per year can be used for qualified K-12 education expenses.
+Taxpayers can also rollover amounts from 529 plans into ABLE accounts.
+Under the Setting Every Community Up for Retirement Enhancement (SECURE) Act, up to \$10,000 can be used to pay the account beneficiary's student loans and another \$10,000 can be used to repay student loans held by their siblings.
+The law also allows 529 funds to be used for apprenticeships that are registered with the Federal Labor Department.